 3. Thumbs Up Instead of Handshakes

-Contrary to traditional best practices, players must refrain from any physical contact with their opponent, including shaking hands after a match.
+Contrary to traditional best practices, players are recommended to refrain from any physical contact with their opponent, including shaking hands after a match.
 We recommend a thumbs-up, nod or positive verbal exchange instead.

 4. Do Not Lend or Play with Others Equipment

-Lending of parts, launchers, or other equipment and playing with another person's tops during or prior to the tournament is prohibited.
+We recommend that the lending of parts, launchers, or other equipment and playing with another person's tops during or prior to the tournament be prohibited.

 The Organizer running the tournament reserves the right to disqualify any players who do this and ask them to leave the area.